 Senate Bill 74 aims to ratify and enter Wisconsin into the Social Work Licensure Compact, which facilitates the practice of social work across member states.
-The bill establishes a Social Work Licensure Compact Commission, which will oversee the compact's operations, including setting bylaws and collecting fees from member states.
-It allows licensed social workers to obtain a multistate license, enabling them to practice in other compact states, provided they meet specific criteria.
-The compact also includes provisions for a coordinated data system to track licensure and disciplinary actions, as well as mechanisms for resolving disputes among member states.
+The bill establishes a Social Work Licensure Compact Commission, composed of representatives from each member state's licensure authorities, which will oversee the compact's operations, including the establishment of bylaws and the collection of fees to support its activities.
+The compact allows social workers licensed in their home states to obtain a multistate license, enabling them to practice in other compact states, provided they meet specific criteria.
+Additionally, the bill includes provisions for a coordinated data system to track licensure and disciplinary actions, as well as mechanisms for resolving disputes among member states.

 Statutes affected: